gitlabhq/gitlabhq/CONTRIBUTING.md

 The UX team has a special type label called ~"design artifact".
 This label indicates that the final output for an issue is a UX solution/design.
 The solution will be developed by frontend and/or backend in a subsequent milestone.
-Any issue labelled ~"design artifact" should not also be labeled ~"frontend" or ~"backend" since no development is needed until the solution has been decided.
+Any issue labeled ~"design artifact" should not also be labeled ~"frontend" or ~"backend" since no development is needed until the solution has been decided.

-~"design artifact" issues are like any other issue and should contain a milestone label when scheduled in the current milestone.
+~"design artifact" issues are like any other issue and should contain a milestone label, ~"Deliverable" or ~"Stretch", when scheduled in the current milestone.

 Once the ~"design artifact" issue has been completed, the UXer removes the ~"design artifact" label and applies the ~"UX ready" label.
 The Product Manager can use the existing issue or decide to create a whole new issue for the purpose of development.